Open Source · AI-Era Portfolio

 Bundling

-Value created by combining complementary products
+Value from combining complementary products

 w=10